malinaalx/SOUND-FOLLOWING-ROBOT/README.md

   <summary> <h2> General Description </h2> </summary>

   ##
-The system involves the integration of directional microphones, a microcontroller for data processing and motors that allow the robot to move.
+The system involves the integration of directional microphones, an arduino uno for data processing and motors that allow the robot to move.
 Its operation is based on capturing sound waves, processing data and generating movement commands.

 # Main components: